Virginia Welcomes World Jamboree Scouts

 6. There Are Awesome Outdoor Adventures To Be Had

 Your troop can appreciate nature and enjoy team-building activities such as rope-climbing, zip-lining, and more at Go Ape!
-Zip Line & Treetop Adventure or at Adventure Links at Hemlock Overlook Regional Park.
+Zip Line & Treetop Adventure or at Adventure Links.
 These adventures not only bring you and your scouting friends closer together as a team, they create lasting memories that will last a lifetime.
 Make sure you call ahead to schedule your groups arrival as peak season is generally very busy.

 7. You Can Watch Eagles soar at Mason Neck State Park, America’s 1st Bald Eagle Preserve